gookit/cache/README.md

 > **[中文说明](README_cn.md)**

 Generic cache use and cache manager for golang.

 Provide a unified usage API by packaging various commonly used drivers.

 > All cache driver implemented the `cache.Cache` interface.
 So, You can add any custom driver.

-**Supported Drivers:**
+**Packaged Drivers:**

 - `goredis` https://github.com/go-redis/redis
 - `redis` https://github.com/gomodule/redigo